vampirot800/Automaton-Regular-Expression/README.md

 Celeb: Quenya word for 'silver'
 Certar: Quenya word for 'Runes', referring in particular to the "Alphabet of Daeron".

-The modeling technique I decided to use was a Deterministic Finite Automaton (DFA) to represent my solutions since they provide a precise and deterministic approach to lexeme parsing, which is suitable for the context of lexical analysis.
+The modeling technique I decided to use was a Deterministic Finite Automaton (DFA) to represent my solutions since they provide a precise and deterministic approach parsing, which is suitable for the context of lexical analysis.

 ## Model of the Solution

+This machine processes the input string from left to right.
+There is a behaviour defined by using states, the DFA changes state before going to the next symbol to the right until it reaches the ending state, thus forming the string.

 I modeled my automaton to cover the 5 words from the elvish language provided